Grand Canyon Village

 Grand Canyon Village, located on the South Rim of Grand Canyon National Park in Northern Arizona, holds some of the best scenic overlooks in the park, including Yavapai Point.
 Begin your Grand Canyon tour at the visitor center.
 Here you can pick up a copy of the self-guided walking tour brochure for in-depth information on the canyon and its history.
 Highlights of the tour include Bright Angel Lodge, El Tovar Hotel Buckey O’Neill Cabin, Hopi House, Lookout Studio, and Kolb Studio.
 You’ll also learn how Grand Canyon Village grew up around the Santa Fe Railroad starting in 1901.
 Stop by the rustic Grand Canyon Railway Depot, which welcomes Grand Canyon Railway passengers to the village.

-There are many activities in the area, including helicopter tours, horseback rides, a scenic train ride, and mule trips.
-And, of course, the hiking can’t be beat.
+There are many activities in the area, including helicopter tours, horseback rides, scenic train rides, mule trips, and, of course, hiking.
 Some of the best hikes include Bright Angel Trail, South Kaibab Trail, Rim Trail, and Hermit Trail.
 Backcountry permits are not required for day hikes, but – with the exception of Phantom Ranch – they are if you plan to spend the night.

 For visitors who aren’t up for a hike into the canyon, a shuttle transports visitors along the rim of the canyon, stopping at many breathtaking vantage points.
 You can also enjoy the views directly from Grand Canyon Village, then refuel at one of the village’s restaurants: Bright Angel Lodge, El Tovar, or Maswik Lodge.